- Lauren Abramo

 - Paul Cook

 Paul Cook has published eight novels in the science fiction field with publishers such as Bantam Books, Roc SF (a division of Penguin USA), Ace Science Fiction, and Berkeley Science Fiction.
 His stories are published in Isaac Asimov’s Science Fiction Magazine, Amazing Stories, and The Magazine of Fantasy and Science Fiction as well as The Hawaii Review and anthologies such as Digital Science Fiction #4 (2011).
 He is a Principal Lecturer at ASU and teaches classes in science fiction, creative writing (both science fiction and fantasy), and pulp fiction.
-He has also published over 1000 classical music reviews and he now reviews the latest science fiction books at www.galaxysedge.com.Website
+He has also published over 1000 classical music reviews and he now reviews the latest science fiction books for the website Galaxy’s EdgeWebsite

 - Alan Dean Foster